Project: “Asset Markets with OLG – An Experimental Approach”

 Role LEE: Project principal researcher is Miroslav Zajíček.

-Abstract of the project: Part of the project financing was providen by the Internal Grant System of the University of Economics in Prague (IGS UEP).
+Abstract of the project: Part of the project financing was providen by the Internal Grant System of the Prague University of Economics and Business (IGS UEP).

 Abstract of the project: For more than two decades the dominant line of thinking (and experimental research) about pricing in asset markets has been based on the seminal paper by Smith, Williams and Suchanek (1988) showing that asset markets are prone to generate bubbles even if there is no uncertainty about the fundamental value of traded assets.
 The experimental setting of this paper has ever since been challenged, however, after two decades of testing the original hypothesis remains robust and unchanged.
 The feature that has not been explored is the fact, that at the end of each experiment subjects trading assets face highly unusual situation: “the end of the world” (EoW).
 It is the situation that everyone knows that there is no activity after that particular moment and at the same times she/he knows that others know etc. ad infinitum.
 Moreover, everyone knows that “the end of the world” happens at one predefined and known moment.
 In real world, people know that there is no end in trading, regardless of the fact that they may know the approximate end of their trading activities.
 To explore this, we build an experimental environment based on the overlapping generation mechanism with determined life time of the generation New traders enter cash and asset positions of those who “die”, so, no cash new fresh cash enters the market (as opposed to in Deck, Porter and Smith, 2011).
 We employ the constant fundamental value model.
 Data collection has not been finished so far, but initial findings are so far very interesting: there seems to be a long lasting and sustained bubble for major part of trading; there is no particular price change when generations overlap (if anything prices go down, which is in clear contradiction to Deck, Porter and Smith (2011)) and the new generations mostly takes as “given” the price that it inherits from the previous one.